Particle Effect Emission Space

 Both game objects are animated up and down, so that you can see the difference between the emission space:

-Particles emitted in emitter space are “moving” with the object, so their position is always respective to the emitter actual origin.
+Particles emitted in the emitter space are “moving” with the object, so their position is always respective to the emitter actual origin.

 Scripts